rahulpatel5/advent-of-code/README.md

 # advent-of-code
 Attempted solutions to Advent of Code challenges in C++.

-Time taken for each solution, to the nearest 0.001s if under 1 second or otherwise to the nearest 0.1s:
+Time taken (runtime) for each solution, to the nearest 0.001s if under 1 second:

 ## **2015**